tweedegolf/rust-training/book/src/A2-ownership-references/mod.md

 cargo run --bin 01
 ```

-`01.rs` should compile as is, but you'll have to make sure the others compile as well.
-For some exercises, instructions are included as doc comments at the top of the file.
+Make all exercises compile.
+For some of them, extra instructions are included as doc comments at the top of the file.
 Make sure to adhere to them.

 ## A2.2 Borrowing